multitudes/Ray-Tracing-in-One-Weekend-in-C/README.md

-# miniRT
+# Ray Tracing in One Weekend in C
 This project is an introduction to the beautiful world of Raytracing.
+I am following the tutorials in [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) has examples written in C++.
+In preparation for a project at 42 Berlin I will code the raytracer in C.

+These are my notes from the book and what I learned in the process.

 ## MLX42
 This project uses the MLX42 library to create the graphical interface.